 Did you know the installation of grab bars is one of the easiest ways to stay safe in the bathroom?
 Grab bars provide confidence to many people who worry about falling in the bathroom or have issues with their equilibrium.
 These common and effective bathroom safety devices are easy to install and are a cost-effective way to provide the confidence you need when entering and exiting the bath.

-At 101 Mobility, we offer a wide variety of grab bars to meet your design and style preferences.
-From polished chrome to stainless steel and bronze to satin nickel, we have the variety of styles and finishes to meet your needs.
-We also offer folding and locking grab bars for those who desire a grab bar that can be moved out of the way when not in use.
-As your full service mobility professionals, we can order nearly any style of grab bar for your bathroom.
+At 101 Mobility®, we offer a wide variety of grab bars to meet your design and style preferences.
+From polished chrome to stainless steel and bronze to satin nickel, we have a variety of styles and finishes to meet your needs.
+We also offer to fold and locking grab bars for those who desire a grab bar that can be moved out of the way when not in use.
+As your full-service mobility professionals, we can order nearly any style of grab bar for your bathroom.
 We also offer expert installation of grab bars so you can be confident they will support you at all times.

 We always recommend choosing a grab bar that meets ADA (Americans with Disabilities Act) requirements.
 ADA approved grab bars are rated for a 250# dead weight pull.
 This will ensure the grab bar can hold your entire body weight should you slip and use the grab bar to steady you.
 We only sell grab bars that meet or exceed ADA requirements.